-Founded in 1890 and based at Kinning Park, the Kinning Park Co-operative Women’s Guild started merely as a meeting space for women co-operators to socialize and share skills of needlework and cookery and slowly evolved into a space to discuss major issues of the day.
-Members debated politics, business, social justice, health, education, and suffrage – often taking action and organizing campaigns.
-Inspired by the talk, we are working in strong collaboration with interested parties to produce an event connecting the Guild’s heritage with the current aims and history of Kinning Park Complex on the 15th of July.
+Founded in 1890 and based at Kinning Park, the Kinning Park Co-operative Women’s Guild started merely as a meeting space for women co-operators to socialise and share skills of needlework and cookery and slowly evolved into a space to discuss major issues of the day.
+Members debated politics, business, social justice, health, education, and suffrage – often taking action and organising campaigns.
+Inspired by the talk, we are working in strong collaboration with interested parties to produce an event connecting the Guild’s heritage with the current aims and history of Kinning Park Complex on the 16th of July.

 How did the Women’s Guild connect to the Co-operative movement?

 In 1870, at the foundation of the Kinning Park Co-operative Society, Kinning Park was a very small borough, it wasn’t even part of Glasgow till 1905.
 Local working men had set up a committee to support a campaign to become part of Glasgow.
 Their campaign failed and they were left with 3d.
 Discussing what to do with the money, they decided to set up a retail co-operative, which where popping up around in Glasgow at that time.
 Their basic aims were to provide good quality food at fair prices and a good way for ordinary people to find ways to save.